Data Science Research

 Rajeev Raizada, [brain and cognitive sciences] uses pattern-based fMRI analysis in order to understand the way the brain encodes and processes information.

 Huaxia Rui, [Simon School of Business] focuses on how business can make use of data from social media sites such as Twitter and Facebook to improve decision-making.

-Vincent Silenzio, [psychiatry] works on suicide prevention among at-risk youth and explores the use of online social networks to gather data from people who are otherwise difficult to identify or survey.
+Vincent Silenzio, [psychiatry] explores the use of online social networks to gather data from people such as at-risk youth who are otherwise difficult to identify or survey.

-Robert Strawderman, [biostatistics and computational biology] looks at the growing portfolio of research in large-scale medical statistics and how it is changing our approach to personalized health care.
+Robert Strawderman, [biostatistics and computational biology] studies the growing research in large-scale medical statistics and our approach to personalized health care.